dgraph-io/dgraph-docs/content/deploy/config.md

 For a single server setup, recommended for new users, please see [Get Started]({{< relref "get-started/index.md" >}}) page.
 {{% /notice %}}

-The full set of dgraph's configuration options (along with brief descriptions) can be viewed by invoking `dgraph` with the `--help` flag.
-For example, to see the options available for `dgraph alpha`, run `dgraph alpha --help`.
+The list of the available subcommands can be viewed by invoking `dgraph --help`.
+The full set of configuration options for the subcommand can be viewed by invoking `dgraph <subcommand> --help`, such as `dgraph zero --help`.

 The options can be configured in multiple ways (from highest precedence to lowest precedence):

 - Using command line flags (as described in the help output).
 - Using environment variables.